communitiesuk/delta-common-infrastructure/README.md

 aws s3 cp ~/.ssh/id_rsa.pub s3://$(terraform output -raw bastion_ssh_keys_bucket)/<username>.pub
 ```

-After five minutes you should be able to SSH in to the bastion server, provided your current IP is allowlisted.
+After five minutes you should be able to SSH in to the bastion server.
+Currently the Softwire London and Cambridge office IPs are allowlisted.

 ```sh
 ssh <username>@$(terraform output -raw bastion_dns_name)